Susanne Luhmann, PhD, MA, Dipl. Paed.

-I was born and raised in Germany and earned degrees in Germany, the US, and Canada:
+I was born and raised in Germany and earned my degrees in Germany, the US, and Canada

 I have research interests that traverse a number of topics and fields:

-• Domesticating the Nazi Past.
+•Domesticating the Nazi Past.
 Gender, Generation and the Familial Turn in Recent German Memory: This book manuscript in process focuses on how descendants of Nazi supporters and perpetrators mine family archives to break family secrets and account publicly for their ancestors' role in Holocaust crimes.
-My work focusses, for example, on recent memoirs, autobiographical film, and museums exhibits.
+My work focuses, for example, on recent memoirs, autobiographical film, and museum exhibits.

-• “Prairie Sexualities: Theories, Archives, Affects, Communities:” with Marie Lovrod ( University of Saskatchewan) will be an essay collection about sexuality studies on, if not necessarily about, the prairies that begins from a place-based analysis.
+•“Prairie Sexualities: Theories, Archives, Affects, Communities:” with Marie Lovrod ( University of Saskatchewan) will be an essay collection about sexuality studies on, if not necessarily about, the prairies that begin from a place-based analysis.

-Teaching is not just about the transmission of knowledge and that learning does not just happen because students are exposed to interesting ideas, good facts, enticing curricula, or inspiring teachers.
-Instead, I have come to respect that teaching and learning are complex processes that demand a lot from both students and teachers.
-This is particularly the case when teaching is committed to affecting social change and social justice.
-In this context we ask of students not just to learn about something but also to learn from the material studied.
+Teaching is not just about the transmission of knowledge and learning does not just happen because students are exposed to interesting ideas, good facts, enticing curricula, or inspiring teachers.
+Instead, I have come to respect that teaching and learning are complex processes demanding a lot from students and teachers.
+This is particularly true when teaching is committed to social change and justice.
+In this context, we ask of students not just to learn about something but also to learn from the material studied.
 Deborah Britzman (1998) offers a lucid explanation of the difference between these two modes of learning when she writes:

 "Whereas learning about an event or experience focuses upon the acquisition of qualities, attributes, and facts, so that it presupposes a distance (or, one might even say, a detachment) between learner and what is being learned, learning from an event or experience is of a different order, that of insight … Learning from requires the learner’s attachment to, and implication in, knowledge."
 (119)

-Thus in the classroom we are always engaged in at least two learning modes.
+Thus, in the classroom, we are always engaged in at least two learning modes.
 One concerns the encounter with new knowledges, information, and ideas at the level of comprehension.
 This learning is important: students need learn critical concepts and theories as tools that can help to rethink the world more critically and complexly.
-Fostering a critical cultural and theoretical literacy, however, requires something else that exceeds comprehension: Learning from requires that students begin to understand their own implication in the material studied.
+Fostering critical cultural and theoretical literacy, however, requires something else that exceeds comprehension: Learning from requires that students begin to understand their own implication in the material studied.

 This second learning mode is very exciting and challenging at the same time.
 It is exciting for both students and teachers because this is where we make the connection between the knowledges of the course and our own lives.
 If things work well, the encounter with new ideas and knowledges can feel like what bell hooks (2000: 28) describes as a “liberatory practice,” where new ideas help us “to make sense out of what [is] happening.
 [And we can] imagine possible futures, a place where life [can] be lived differently.”